 The target amounts of the performance cash awards will be paid in cash if we achieve target ROE for the award cycle.
 For our two-year awards, target ROE for the award cycle is the average of the ROE for the two-year award cycle period based on (i) our AOP for the first year and (ii) a target level established by management and approved by the Compensation Committee for the second year of the award cycle.
-For our three-year awards, target ROE for the award cycle is the average of the ROE for the first year and (ii) a target level established by management and approved by the Compensation Committee for the first year and (ii) a target level established by management and approved by the Compensation Committee for the second and third years of the award cycle.
+For our three-year awards, target ROE for the award cycle is the average of the ROE for the three-year award cycle period based on (i) our AOP for the first year and (ii) a target level established by management and approved by the Compensation Committee for the second and third years of the award cycle.